natebarksdale/natebarksdale.github.io/output/2021-08-16-study-of-the-day-indias-patchwork-pluralism.md

 ---
 author: Nate Barksdale
 pubDatetime: 2021-08-16
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:53Z
 title: Study of the Day | India’s Patchwork Pluralism
 slug: study-of-the-day-indias-patchwork-pluralism
 featured: false
 draft: false
 description: A groundbreaking nationwide survey explores what Indians believe about their own and their fellow citizens’ religious faiths
-emoji: 📝
+emoji: 🧩
 tags:
   - 🌀 Templeton
+  - 🌍 Society
-  - 🌱 Earth
+  - ⛪ Religion
-  - 🧦 Socks
+  - 🗳️ Politics
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  India's quilt of faiths,
+  Tolerance weaves through tight seams,
+  Plural voices bloom.
-coordinates: [51.509865, -0.118092]
+coordinates: [20.5937, 78.9629]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | India’s Patchwork Pluralism.
+For the John Templeton Foundation, I wrote about a landmark survey unraveling India's unique approach to religious pluralism.

 > The largest-ever study of attitudes about religion and civic life in India has revealed new insights into how the world’s second most-populous nation has developed its own distinct vision of pluralism as a patchwork of separate but mutually influential religious communities — spurring new conversations within India about the nature of identity, tolerance, and politics in the world’s largest democracy.
 This paradox — of tolerance and segregation — is at the heart of the groundbreaking study, conducted by the Pew Research Center and supported by $2.5 million in funding from the John Templeton Foundation.
 More than three years in the making, its findings are based on 29,999 face-to-face interviews of adults conducted in 17 languages in late 2019 and early 2020.
 >